 How are you supposed to convince a prospective client to work with you?

 Watch job postings and apply for as many freelance copywriting gigs as you can.

 On sites like Upwork, you can find a steady stream of work.
 A lot of it will be from small clients who don’t pay well, but it can pay the bills and give you some case studies and writing samples of work.
 If you dig around enough, you’ll also occasionally stumble across good clients.
 They do exist there, and some can even lead to full-time copywriter job opportunities.

 You can also watch premium copywriting boards like Copychief.com.
 They have the most active job board by far.
 Many six-figure copywriters continue to get lots of work there.

 As you specialize in a certain type of copy, you can also get referrals from your teacher.
 Lots of the top copywriting instructors are happy to recommend their students.
 For example, I typically go to Justin Goff whenever I want a top-notch email copywriter or upsell specialist, because he is a well-known teacher of both.

 That being said, Justin specializes in working with six-figure copywriters and charges students something like $25,000 per year, so referrals from him might not be in your price range in the beginning.

-Regardless of where you find gigs, the key in the beginning is volume.
+Regardless of where you find gigs, the key, in the beginning, is volume.
 Expect to apply for lots of part-time writing jobs and only get one or two out of 10 in the beginning.
-As your writing portfolio improves, so will your success rate when applying for freelancing jobs, but it takes time.
+As your writing portfolio improves, so will your success rate when applying for freelancing copywriting jobs, but it takes time.
 Expect to pay your dues and be patient.

 A Word on Working with Agencies

-Advertising and content marketing agencies are one of the steadiest sources of work for a new copywriter.
+Advertising and content marketing agencies are some of the steadiest sources of work for a new copywriter.
 Here’s how it works: